 - less of a chance for injury.

-Even better, all of our milk comes from the farmers of the Organic Valley/CROPP Cooperative, and their standards are even higher than USDA Organic.
+Even better, all of our milk comes from the farmers of Organic Valley as well as a few of our own Stonyfield farmers, and our shared standards are higher than USDA organic.

 Now grab a spoon and go to your happy cow place.